 Receiving the right to sue letter is one of the final steps of being able to file a lawsuit against your employer.
 Only after you receive the letter may you head to an attorney to file a lawsuit.
 However, one of the obstacles of filing a lawsuit deals with documentation.

 No matter what your current situation, whether in the midst of a lawsuit or at the beginning, you need to have documentation.
 Every aspect of this documentation should take into account minute details and important information.
 This should include each time of the harassment, what the harassment entailed, and everything that the victim did to curtail the harassment.

 This documentation may also concern which person you talked to in management about the incident and what type of reaction they made as a result.
 In any instance, you should record the information at the office, as well as a location outside of the office.
 You should also ask your company to send you a copy of the files to keep for your records.

-If you need help with any topic concerning harassment in the workplace, you can post your legal need on UpCounsel's marketplace.
+If you need help with any topic concerning harassment in the workplace, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.